 The tougher the clay, the more resistance and strength you can develop.

-In general, painting is a great hand exercise for spinal cord injury recovery because of the dynamic movements you make.
+Painting is a great hand exercise for spinal cord injury recovery because of the dynamic movements.

-You practice fluidity with long, whimsical strokes and can get lots of repetition through short strokes.
+You practice hand control with long, fluid strokes and repetitive short strokes.

-Find a picture of something you admire and practice tracing the figure.
+Find a picture of something interesting and practice tracing the figure.

-This helps build precision and because it requires a lot of focus, help build that body to mind connection.
+This motion builds precision and because it requires a lot of focus, helps improve the mind/body connection.